UPPMAX/R-python-julia-matlab-HPC/docs/R/load_runR.rst

          $ module spider R/4.0.4

-.. admonition:: Output at UPPMAX as of March 9 2022
+.. admonition:: Output at UPPMAX as of January 24 2023
    :class: dropdown

        .. code-block::  tcl